mauriziomonti/mauriziomonti/README.md

 1) Day 1

-The day started on a light note, intro into what the bootcamp is and how we'll be trained and coaached.
+The day started on a light note, intro into what the bootcamp is and how we'll be trained and coached.

 2) Day 2